 3) Be consistent.
 In the early years of compounding, it will look like your account is not growing much and you must keep allocating more capital to it.
 This is normal and expected.
 But be consistent, if you have $120 to invest, do it over 12 months in $10 slabs.
 This ensures that you can ride out any volatility and take advantage of it.
 Then continue this process in the future years.

 Bio Compounding was thus started by two passionate scientist-investors who believe that the upcoming Bio-Revolution could have a significant impact on our economy and our lives.
 These changes will be driven by advancements in biological sciences together with computing (AI, ML) and automation.
 This is likely to have an impact on offerings in healthcare, agriculture, consumer goods, materials, and energy.

 We believe that the time is ripe for individuals to start dipping their toes into this sector and would love to share our opinions with anyone interested to compound their wealth with biology.

-Join us by subscribing to our newsletter to get top news of the week article and one deep dive per month and follow us on Twitter to get our curated tweets.
+Join us by subscribing to our newsletter to get one deep dive per month and follow us on Twitter to get our curated tweets.